fabula-ex-machina/.github/profile/README.md

   <b>Fabula ex machina</b> means literally 'fairy tale from the machine'.
 It stands for the phenomenon of imaginary
   facts construction by a Language Model.
-It replaces the incorrect analogy to biological 'hallucination' invented by Andrej Karpathy which is wrong and can not be further from reality.
+It replaces the incorrect analogy to biological 'hallucination' invented by Andrej Karpathy which is wrong.
+But everything the Machine says is a confabulation, because there is an impenetrable barrier between the real World and the world of essences and meanings separated by understanding.
 </pre>